West Albany, Albany, Oregon: Charter

-In 1914, Frederick Law Olmsted, Jr. adopted deed restrictions to prohibit Mexican-Americans from becoming owners in his development of Spanish colonial houses located in Palos Verdes, California.
+In 1914, Frederick Law Olmsted Jr. adopted deed restrictions to prohibit Mexican-Americans from becoming owners in his development of Spanish colonial houses located in Palos Verdes, California.
 Later in 1923, developer J.C.
 Nichols built a Country Club District restricting billboards and African-American owners close to Kansas City.
 This form of "exclusivity" as Dolores Hayden calls it in her book Building Suburbia, she claims was common among developers, especially in the 1950s.
 The industry boom, after World War II in 1946, produced a consumer culture that wanted everything to be bigger and better.
 White-collar and upper-middle-class families wanted to live in big houses among prosperous neighbors, developers helped to make this so.

-One of the families that lived in the Fir Oaks Addition was the Ralston family.
-Their family owned Ralston Motor Company along Lyon Street in downtown Albany.
-The Ralstons bought two homes in Fir Oaks, one on 3210 Park Terrace and the other on 2710 Park Terrace.
-City records indicate that Josephine Ralston, mother of Rolla and Robert Ralston and joint partners of the family's new and used car business, was one of the first residents in Albany to have a telephone installed in her home.

 Many original owners or their immediate descendants still reside in the Fir Oaks Addition, according to the 2000 census, meaning that the neighborhood has remained predominantly Caucasian.